trustodia/openskills4web/README.md

 [ openskills4web]

 Project lead: Trust Odia
 Interest: Open web

 [This project is aimed at providing skills and tools for web development/innovation]

-WELCOME! to openskills4web project page
+WELCOME! to "openskills4web" project page

-The web is a platform/re source for information gathering, research, innovation,networking, collacoration and many more!
+The web is a platform/resource for information gathering, research, innovation,networking, collacoration and many more!
 Unfortunnately, some persons do not have the skills,tools and Knowledge to harness the opportunities/benefits offered by the web.
 This project is aimed at providing open tools, skills, software, materials and resources(links) for web development/innovation.
 I believe that an open web leads to innovation.